Principal & Golf Course Architect

 experience & expertise

-A member of the American Society of Golf Course Architects (ASGCA), Nathan was born in Louisville, Kentucky and raised just across the Ohio River in Charlestown, Indiana where his parents and sisters still live.
+A member of the American Society of Golf Course Architects (ASGCA) and a licensed Professional Landscape Architect (PLA), Nathan was born in Louisville, Kentucky and raised just across the Ohio River in Charlestown, Indiana where his parents and sisters still live.
 Nathan is a Graduate of Mississippi State University’s prestigious PGA Golf Management program–one of only three such programs in the world that were sanctioned by the PGA of America at the time.
 He also has a Bachelors in Business Administration with a Major in Marketing from Mississippi State University, graduating Summa Cum Laude.
 Nathan is a past member of the American Planning Association, a former affiliate member of the American Society of Landscape Architects (ASLA), and a long-time member of the Golf Writer’s Association of America.

 Nathan volunteers as a guest lecturer and speaker at Mississippi State University for students from the PGA Golf Management, Sports and Turf Management, and Landscape Architecture programs as well as speaking at the ASGCA Annual Meeting, GIS, and regional golf and turf expos and industry gatherings.

 In 2020, Nathan was named a member of the ASGCA Board of Governors for a three-year term. (continued below)